 Like navy, turquoise is a perennial summer favorite.
 It calls to mind walks by the beach and 1950s postcards with flamingos and sunsets.
 Its vintage vibe seems made for midcentury modern furnishings.

-Coral is cantaloupe’s grown-up cousin, deeper, richer and somehow more sophisticated.
+Coral is cantaloupe’s grown-up cousin, deeper, richer, and somehow more sophisticated.
 It’s beautiful with cranberry or red but look how those green shutters pop against it.
-We recommend Clay Pot.